Continuing healthcare

+As of 2025, post-Covid, NHS England expects face-to-face continuing healthcare assessments to be offered, although if the patient prefers it, online assessments should also be available.
+In the 2024-2025 financial year, 51,981 assessments were made in England for funding, with 41,806 (80.5%) being rejected.

 The Parliamentary and Health Service Ombudsman produced a report in 2020 outlining common failings in the scheme.
 This found failings often resulted in families funding care when the NHS should have done so.
 It found people were often unaware of their entitlements and the processes to challenge decisions where they believed shortfalls were occurring in funding.

 Retrospective continuing healthcare claims

 On 15 March 2012, the Department of Health announced a deadline of 30 September 2012 for individuals to request an assessment of eligibility for continuing healthcare funding, for cases during the period 1 April 2004 to 31 March 2011.
 Retrospective claims for previously unassessed periods of care can be considered regardless of whether the patient is still alive.
 Assessments of eligibility for CHC are the responsibility of the CCG, and are sometimes carried out by commissioning support units.
 The claim period dates from the completion of the initial screening checklist.